k2-fsa/sherpa-onnx/mfc-examples/README.md

 Caution: You need to use Windows and install Visual Studio in order to run it.
 We use bash script below to demonstrate how to use it.
-Please change the command accordingly for Windows.
+Please change the commands accordingly for Windows.

 ## Streaming speech recognition